SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticLoadBalancingLoadBalancerListeners.md

 ### -InstanceProtocol
 The protocol to use for routing traffic to instances: HTTP, HTTPS, TCP, or SSL.
-If the front-end protocol is HTTP, HTTPS, TCP, or SSL, InstanceProtocol must be at the same protocol.
+If the front-end protocol is TCP or SSL, the back-end protocol must be TCP or SSL.
+If the front-end protocol is HTTP or HTTPS, the back-end protocol must be HTTP or HTTPS.
 If there is another listener with the same InstancePort whose InstanceProtocol is secure, HTTPS or SSL, the listener's InstanceProtocol must also be secure.
 If there is another listener with the same InstancePort whose InstanceProtocol is HTTP or TCP, the listener's InstanceProtocol must be HTTP or TCP.